aramis-lab/clinicadl/docs/Train/Slice.md

 - `output_directory` (str) is the folder where the results are stored.

 !!! info "Common options"
-    Options that are common to all pipelines can be found in the introduction of [`clinicadl train`](./Introduction.md#running-the-pipeline)
+    Options that are common to all pipelines can be found in the introduction of [`clinicadl train`](./Introduction.md#running-the-pipeline).

 The options specific to this pipeline are the following:

 - `--slice_direction` (int) axis along which the MR volume is sliced.
 Default: `0`.
-    - 0 corresponds to sagittal plane,
+    - 0 corresponds to the sagittal plane,
-    - 1 corresponds to coronal plane,
+    - 1 corresponds to the coronal plane,
-    - 2 corresponds to axial plane.
+    - 2 corresponds to the axial plane.
 - `--discarded_slices` (list of int) number of slices discarded from respectively the beginning and the end of the MRI volume.
 If only one argument is given, it will be used for both sides.
 Default: `20`.
 - `--use_extracted_slices` (bool) if this flag is given, the outputs of `clinicadl extract` are used.
-Else the whole 3D MR volumes are loaded and slices are extracted on-the-fly.
+Otherwise, the whole 3D MR volumes are loaded and slices are extracted on-the-fly.
 - `--selection_threshold` (float) threshold on the balanced accuracies to compute the [image-level performance](./Details.md#soft-voting).
-Patches are selected if their balanced accuracy > threshold.
+Slices are selected if their balanced accuracy is greater than the threshold.
 Default corresponds to no selection.

 ## Outputs